Scott Stricklin (baseball): Kent State

 Following Kent State's performance in the 2012 postseason, several news outlets, including the Detroit News, speculated that Michigan was interested in hiring Stricklin to replace former head coach Rich Maloney, whose contract was not extended at the end of the 2012 season.
 Stricklin later confirmed that Michigan had contacted him, but that he elected to stay at Kent State.
 Michigan instead hired then-Maryland head coach Erik Bakich.

 Georgia

 Following the 2013 season, Stricklin was hired to replace David Perno as the head coach of Georgia.
+He was fired following the 2023 season after compiling a record of 299–236–1 with three NCAA Division I Baseball Championship Regionals appearances.

 Head coaching record

 Below is a table of Stricklin's yearly records as an NCAA head baseball coach.